bhisaac/5eFP/5eFP-SRD.md

 ### Cantrips

-A cantrip is a spell that can be cast at will, without using a spell slot and without being prepared in advance.
-Repeated practice has fixed the spell in the caster’s mind and infused the caster with the magic needed to produce the effect over and over.
+A cantrip is a spell that can be cast at will, without spending any mana and without being prepared in advance.
+Repeated practice has fixed the spell in the caster’s mind and infused the caster with the magic needed to produce the effect repeatedly.
 A cantrip’s spell level is 0.

 ### Rituals

 Certain spells have a special tag: ritual.
 Such a spell can be cast following the normal rules for spellcasting, or the spell can be cast as a ritual.
 The ritual version of a spell can only be cast outside of a combat encounter and generally takes longer to cast than normal.
-It also doesn’t expend a spell slot, which means the ritual version of a spell can’t be cast at a higher level.
+It also doesn’t require using mana to cast.
+The ritual version of a spell can’t be cast at a higher level.

 To cast a spell as a ritual, a spellcaster must have a feature that grants the ability to do so.
 The cleric and the druid, for example, have such a feature.
 The caster must also have the spell prepared or on his or her list of spells known, unless the character’s ritual feature specifies otherwise, as the wizard’s does.